Macuahuitl: Effectiveness

 Given the importance of human sacrifice in Nahua cultures, their warfare styles, particularly those of the Aztec and Maya, placed a premium on the capture of enemy warriors for live sacrifice.
 Advancement into the elite cuāuhocēlōtl warrior societies of the Aztec, for example, required taking 20 live captives from the battlefield.
 The macuahuitl thus shows several features designed to make it a useful tool for capturing prisoners: fitting spaced instead of contiguous blades, as seen in many codex illustrations, would intentionally limit the wound depth from a single blow, and the heavy wooden construction allows weakened opponents to be easily clubbed unconscious with the flat side of the weapon.
 The art of disabling opponents using an un-bladed macuahuitl as a sparring club was taught from a young age in the Aztec Tēlpochcalli schools.

 The macuahuitl had many drawbacks in combat versus European steel swords.
 Despite being sharper, prismatic obsidian is also considerably more brittle than steel; obsidian blades of the type used on the macuahuitl tended to shatter on impact with other obsidian blades, steel swords or plate armour.
-Obsidian blades also have difficulty penetrating European mail.
+Obsidian blades also have difficulty penetrating European mail (although the macuahuitl is able to deal blunt force trauma).
 The thin, replaceable blades used on the macuahuitl were easily dulled or chipped by repeated impacts on bone or wood, making artful use of the weapon critical.
 It takes more time to lift and swing a club than it does to thrust with a sword.
 More space is needed as well, so warriors advanced in loose formations and fought in single combat.

 Experimental archaeology

 Replicas of the macuahuitl have been produced and tested against sides of beef for documentary shows on the History and Discovery channels, to demonstrate the effectiveness of this weapon.
-On the History show Warriors, special forces operator and martial artist Terry Schappert injured himself while fencing with a macuahuitl; he cut the back of his left leg as the result of a back-swing motion.
+On the History show Warriors, special forces operator and martial artist Terry Schappert was injured while fencing with a macuahuitl; the back of his left leg received a cut as the result of a back-swing motion.

 For SpikeTV's reality program Deadliest Warrior a replica was created and tested against a model of a horse's head created using a horse's skeleton and ballistics gel.
 Actor and martial artist Éder Saúl López was able to decapitate the model, but it took three swings.
-Blows from the replica macuahuitl were most effective when it was swung and then dragged backwards upon impact, creating a sawing motion.
+Blows from the replica macuahuitl were most effective when it was swung and then dragged backward upon impact, creating a sawing motion.
 This led Max Geiger, the computer programmer of the series, to refer to the weapon as "the obsidian chainsaw".
 This may have been due to the unrefined obsidian cutting edges of the weapon used in the show, compared with more finely made prismatic obsidian blades, as in the Madrid specimen.